Human Services / Disability Studies

 - Correctional facilities

 Students will develop skills in planning and case management, assessment and referrals, interviewing and behavioral observations, working with individuals and groups.
-They will gain knowledge in the area of learning and behavior disabilities, mental illness and mental retardation, dementia and related disorders.
+They will gain knowledge in the area of learning and physical disabilities, mental health, domestic violence and more..

-Practicum Experience: students in the Human Services and Disability Studies Program must complete a practicum experience after the first year of course work.
+Practicum Experience: students in the Human Services and Disability Studies Program must complete a practicum experience.
 Working at a human services or disability agency/facility will provide an opportunity to work with experts in the field and apply their knowledge and skills in a real-world setting.

-The need for qualified human services workers is anticipated to grow at a much faster than average rate and the next few years, according to the U.S. Bureau of Labor Statistics.
-There are a variety of positions to be filled.
+The need for qualified human services workers is anticipated to grow at a much faster than average rate in the next few years, according to the U.S. Bureau of Labor Statistics.
 In Iowa, most starting salaries range from the upper teens to the mid $20s and show a significant increase based on experience and location.
+To increase career opportunities, students are encouraged to continue their education at a 4-year college or university.

 Program Length: 69 Credits